pevipe/eeg-eye-state-simulator-backend/README.md

 repository](https://github.com/pevipe/eeg-eye-state-simulator-frontend).

 Both are part of the End-of-Degree Project of the Degree in Computer Engineering by Pelayo Vieites Pérez, from the University of A Coruña.
+They are licensed under the Mozzila Public License 2.0, including a copy of it in the LICENSE file.

 ## Requirements